redis/redis-doc/topics/cluster-spec.md

 In the above listing the different fields are in order: node id, address:port, flags, last ping sent, last pong received, link state, slots.

+The Cluster bus
+---

+Every Redis Cluster node has an additional TCP port in order to receive incoming connections from other Redis Cluster nodes.
+This port is at a fixed offset compared to the normal TCP port used to receive incoming connections from clients.
+To obtain the Redis Cluster port, 10000 should be added to the normal commands port, so for example if a Redis node is listening for client connections to port 6379, the Cluster bus port 16379 will also be opened.

+Node to Node communication happens exclusively using the Cluster bus and the Cluster bus protocol, which is a binary protocol composed of frames of different types and sizes.
+The Cluster bus binary protocol is not publicly documented since it is not indented for external software devices to talk with Redis Cluster nodes using this protocol.
+However you can obtain more details about the Cluster bus protocol by reading the `cluster.h` and `cluster.c` files in the Redis Cluster source code.

 Cluster topology
 ---